Training

 The most comprehensive expanded role training on the market

 Practicing primary health care nursing in aboriginal communities and northern regions requires training in an expanded role as a prerequisite.
-It’s the perfect opportunity to gain autonomy and pursue your professional development working in a dispensary.
+This is a unique opportunity to fully develop your professional autonomy by working in a dispensary.

 Learn to go further